-For trade receivables the Group applies the simplified approach to measuring expected credit losses as permitted by IFRS9, which requires expected lifetime losses to be recognised from initial recognition.
-In measuring the expected credit losses on trade receivables, the expected loss rate, the payment profile of sales over a period of time before reporting date and the historical credit losses experience within this period are considered.
-The historical loss rates are adjusted to reflect current and forward-looking information to trade receivables and the environment in which they operate.
+For trade receivables, the Group applies the simplified approach to measuring expected credit losses as permitted by IFRS 9, which requires expected lifetime losses to be recognised from initial recognition.
+In measuring the expected credit losses on trade receivables, the expected loss rate, the payment profile of sales over a period of time before the reporting date and the historical credit losses experienced within this period are considered.
+The historical loss rates are adjusted to reflect current and forward-looking information on trade receivables and the environment in which they operate.